OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 - Sync that package with a database.
 - Test that package.

 For the build a package process to work, the database has to be placed into source control using [Redgate’s SQL Source Control](https://documentation.red-gate.com/soc).
-Prior to putting the database into source control I should've resolved the deltas between each environment.
+Prior to putting the database into source control I should have resolved the deltas between each environment.
 Different users and role membership are expected.
 Missing tables, different stored procedures, and other schema changes, not so much.

 The deltas need to be resolved one of three ways:
 - If the change was simply missed, go ahead and apply it.